I grew up in the midwest. I guess it was during a time of “if you’re

 about this for about 3 years.
 I finally came to the conclusion that all

-, gay or straight were doing the best we can in
+of us, gay or straight were doing the best we can in

 our experience and that we all had a love for spirituality especially as found